-The countries that border Syria have seen a massive influx of refugees, on a completely different scale to what other countries have seen: in Lebanon, one in every three people is now a refugee (up from around one in eight before the war).
-This sudden change has overwhelmed public services in these countries, and has left those refugees the most in need of those services unsupported.
+The countries on the border of Syria have seen a massive influx of refugees, on a completely different scale to what other countries have seen.
+In Lebanon, one in every three people is now a refugee (up from one in eight before the war).
+This sudden change has overwhelmed public services in these countries and has left those refugees, the most in need of these services, unsupported.

-In particular, a large number of child refugees have been left without access to public education.
-In many cases, they will have already missed key early years in their education, due to the breakdown of services in areas affected by the conflict.
-Without urgent support, the children risk becoming a “lost generation”.
+In particular, a large number of children refugees have been left without access to public education.
+In many cases, they will have already missed key years in their early education, due to the breakdown of services in the areas affected by conflict.
+Without urgent support, the children risk becoming a so-called “lost generation”.

-Our programmes are designed according to modern practices of participative, creative and holistic learning, whose modules include awareness sessions, life skills courses, and psychosocial support for children and young people (particularly for the many who have lost a parent).
+Our programmes are designed according to modern practices of participative, creative and holistic learning.
+The modules taught include awareness sessions, life skills courses and psychosocial support for children and young people (particularly for the many who have lost a parent).